 Minnesota law requires all insurance companies to use one system for determining Medigap rates for all Medicare beneficiaries.
-This means that someone under the age of 65 with a disability will receive the same premiums as a senior over the age of 65.
+This means that someone under the age of 65 with a disability will receive the same premiums for the best Medicare Supplement plans in Minnesota for 2020 as a senior over the age of 65.
 There are three ways that an insurance company may determine those rates:

 Your age at the time of Medigap plan enrollment determines your premium.
 Your rate doesn’t increase due to your advancing age in the future.